MAANG-Academy/DSA-Bootcamp/README.md

 1. Difficulty level of the question: Easy-> Medium -> Hard.
 2. Time taken to solve the question.
 3. Ability to communicate the solution and code clearly to the interviewer.
+4. Time and space complexity of the solution.

 ## 1. DSA Level I